Greg Mankiw: 2011 student walkout

 On November 2, 2011, a number of students in Mankiw's Economics 10 class walked out of his lecture.
 Several dozen of the 750 students participated.
 Before leaving, they handed Mankiw an open letter critical of his course that stated in part:

 We found a course that espouses a specific—and limited—view of economics that we believe perpetuates problematic and inefficient systems of economic inequality in our society today. ...
 Economics 10 makes it difficult for subsequent economics courses to teach effectively as it offers only one heavily skewed perspective rather than a solid grounding on which other courses can expand. ...
 Harvard graduates play major roles in the financial institutions and in shaping public policy around the world.
 If Harvard fails to equip its students with a broad and critical understanding of economics, their actions are likely to harm the global financial system.
 The last five years of economic turmoil have been proof enough of this.

 The students concluded their letter by stating that they would instead be attending the underway Occupy Boston demonstration.
 Counterprotesters showed up in that class, and Mankiw replied to his students in an article in The New York Times.
 An editorial in the student-run Harvard Crimson condemned the protest by stating:

 The truth is that Ec 10, a requirement for economics concentrators, provides a necessary academic grounding for the study of economics as a social science.
 Professor Mankiw's curriculum sticks to the basics of economic theory without straying into partisan debate.
 We struggle to believe that we must defend his textbook, much maligned by the protesters, which is both peer reviewed and widely used. ...
 Supply-and-demand economics is a popular idea of how society is organized, and Mankiw's Ec 10 never presents itself as more than that.

-2016 opposition to Donald Trump
+Trump and Republican Party

 In August 2016, Mankiw expressed opposition to the election of Donald Trump to the presidency.
 On his blog, he wrote:

 Mr. Trump has not laid out a coherent economic worldview, but one recurrent theme is hostility to a free and open system of international trade.
 From my perspective as an economics policy wonk, that by itself is disqualifying.
 And then there are issues of temperament. ... he does not show the admirable disposition that I saw in previous presidents and presidential candidates I have had the honor to work for.

-2019 departure from Republican Party

 On October 28, 2019, Mankiw left the Republican Party and registered as an independent.
 He cited his disappointment in the party's overlooking of President Trump's misdeeds and a wish to vote in either primary in his home state, Massachusetts.